vidyaganjasri/digital-readiness-classifier/README.md

 # digital-readiness-classifier
 In today's fast-paced digital world, assessing a country's readiness for digital transformation is critical for effective policy-making and strategic investments.
 Traditional methods are manual, slow, and lack predictive power.
 This project was built to solve that — by using machine learning to automatically classify whether a country is **Digitally Ready** or **Not Ready**, based on synthetic data ranging from 2010 to 2025.

-Our goal was to build a ** interpretabletool** that can:
+Our goal was to build a tool that can:
 - Help governments identify digitally lagging regions
-- Guide infrastructure rollout decisions (like 5G)
 - Support researchers and planners with actionable digital maturity insights

 ---